Journal

 Logo designed by Christina Brooks.

 J. Greg Phelan has written for The New York Times, America, and other publications.
-He is the co-founder and board chair of Project Write Now, a nonprofit writing center providing classes and outreach for writers of all ages.
+He is the co-founder and former board chair of Project Write Now, a nonprofit writing center providing classes and outreach for writers of all ages.
 In 2020, he launched book inc, a community for memoir and novel writers.